codykwalker/AI_Librarian/README.md

-# AI Librarian: Judge A Book by Its Cover!
+# AI Librarian: Judge A Book by Its Cover